Helmholtz-AI-Energy/frog/README.md

 Here, we give instructions on how to reproduce the experimental results presented in Section 4.
 The outputs of all our experiments are automatically saved to `results/` and ordered by date and experiment.
 All the following scripts come with a command-line interface.
-Use `--help` to find out more about additional parameters, e.g. to reduce the
+Use `--help` to find out more about additional parameters, e.g. to reduce the number of samples, seeds, or epochs.

 #### Approximation Quality (Section 4.1)
 To evaluate the cosine similarity and norm of the forward gradients compared to the true gradient $\nabla f$, call